Tank Legislation and Regulations

 The new Standard for packaged underground sewage treatment units under 50 persons sold in most of Europe is the EN12566-3 2005.
 The EN12566-3 is also required for CE marking, and CE marking is mandatory in the UK.
 Any plant, or conversion system, which does not have the EN12566-3 Certificate is not allowed to be sold.

 The Construction Products Regulations 1991 require Package Sewage Treatment Plants (PSTP) offered for supply in the UK to be watertight, structurally stable, durable, to have sufficient treatment capacity and to offer effective treatment for the development in which it is to be installed.

 Manufacturers wishing to market underground PSTPs in the UK must be able to provide incontrovertible evidence that their plant satisfies these criteria.
 This evidence is provided by having the BS EN 12566-3 Certificate.

-The British Standards Institute have advised us that ONLY package plants which have the EN12566-3 2005 Certification are legal in the UK.
+The British Standards Institute have advised us that ONLY package plants which have the EN12566-3 2005 Certification are legal, without a Permit, in the UK.

-The Environment Agency requires all new sewage treatment plants and septic tanks to have the EN12566 Certificate under the General BInding Rules.
+The Environment Agency requires all new septic tanks to have the EN12566-1 Certificate under the General BInding Rules for septic tanks.